Sector14/acorn-electron-core/sdcard/readme.txt

   - : and the shifted * are moved to the key for "'" and "@" key
   - COPY key is bound to "["
+  - BREAK key bound to SCROLL LOCK.
+Use SCROLL LOCK for soft reset or CTRL+SCROLL LOCK for hard reset.

 For example, the "shift+8" on a normal keyboard outputs "*" whilst on the Electron you get a "(".
 The "*" symbol on the Electron keyboard is shown